microsoft/PARAKEET/Polyfill/Readme.md

 possible, we're building a Javascript based implementation built on top of existing web technologies.
-We aim to simulate the final state as closely and as reasonably as possible prior to other privacy restrictions being implemented in the web platform that will eventually limit cross-site storaage; at that later stage this polyfill will no longer be a viable evaluation tool.
+We aim to simulate the final state as closely and as reasonably as possible prior to other privacy restrictions being implemented in the web platform that will eventually limit cross-site storage; at that later stage, this polyfill will no longer be a viable evaluation tool.

-This polyfill will give devellopers early and frequent access to the latest API shape and ergonomics for PARAKEET while also allowing us to iterate quickly and address any changes needed prior to making this a part of the web platform natively.
+This polyfill will give developers early and frequent access to the latest API shape and ergonomics for PARAKEET while also allowing us to iterate quickly and address any changes needed prior to making this a part of the web platform natively.